matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 You don't have to install `typeScript`, `ts-node`, and `@types/node` dependencies if you are using vanilla JavaScript.
 However, it's worth mentioning that this tutorial does use TypeScript.

 ::: tip
-If you are using Yarn 2 or a newer version, there may be additional steps you need to take to ensure that `TypeScript` works correctly in your code editor.
-You can find more information in [Yarn's official documentation](https://yarnpkg.com/getting-started/editor-sdks).
+If you are using Yarn 2 or later, there may be additional steps to ensure that `TypeScript` works correctly in your editor.
+For more information, check out [Yarn's official documentation](https://yarnpkg.com/getting-started/editor-sdks).
 :::

 ## Configuration